thatstoasty/stump/README.md

 - Make formatter flexible and composable.
 Right now it's only a few predefined formats.
 - Exiting on fatal log calls.
 - logf functions to specify a specific format for that log message.
+- Speed improvements once https://github.com/modularml/mojo/issues/2779 is resolved and enables `mist` to compile text styling at comp time instead of on each and every log call.
+Providing a STDOUT writer logger instead of print logger will speed it up measurably as well.

 ### Bugs